top of page

 Victorian UAS at Avalon Airshow 2025

-All staff attending took away something different from the event and made a different set of new connections.
+All staff members attending the airshow took away something unique from the event.
+Each person made their own set of new connections.
+Here are a few glimpses into their experiences:

 Powered lift Drone